 Many interviewers will have your application right in front of them.
 Sometimes, they will start the interview asking you questions about different parts of your application.
-You need to know your application(s) by heart.
+It is a big medical school interview mistake to not know your application(s) by heart.
 If you put something in the activities/experiences section of the AMCAS application, and can’t remember what you wrote when your interviewer asks about it, you are going to look foolish, if not dishonest.
 This happens surprisingly often.

 Bottom line: You should be able to recall every part of your application, so that you can talk about it fluently if and when you are asked.

 Many interviewers ask applicants about their weaknesses.
 When discussing your weaknesses, honesty and candor can make the difference between a great response and one which will, at best, do nothing for your chances of admission.